HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/styling_options.md

-# Styling Options in Presentation Designer
+# Styling options in Presentation Designer

 Styling options provide users the ability to make the elements on the canvas presentable.
 Styles are integral in Presentation Designer because they enable an interactive design experience.
 Users do not have to preview the final output separately, as the style changes are reflected on the canvas.
 This topic outlines the different styling options you can do in the **Style** panel of Presentation Designer.